Download the app to find the best colleges for you

 • Caste Certificate (if applicable)

-Candidates must take a note that the documents required are based on the requirements of the law college/ university.
+Candidates must take note that the documents required are based on the requirements of the law college/ university.
 Some colleges might need other documents for submission.

-Pathways to Law Admission without National-level Entrance Exam
+Law Admission 2024 without National-level Entrance Exam

-University-level Law Entrance Exam - If a student desires admission into a certain law college/university that offers university-level or college-level law entrance exam then students can write such exams and pass them to get admission to various law programmes offered by that particular university/college.
-This option is particularly beneficial for students who have a good budget for their law studies and want to avoid higher competition as far as the national-level and state level law entrance exams are concerned.
+University-level Law Entrance Exam: If a student desires admission into a certain law college/university that offers university-level or college-level law entrance exam then students can write such exams and pass them to get admission to various law programmes offered by that particular university/college.
+This option is particularly beneficial for students who have a good budget for their law studies and want to avoid higher competition as far as the national-level and state-level law entrance exams are concerned.

-Management Quota - A certain portion of seats are set aside under the management quota system for applicants to private, independent colleges that permit such admissions.
+Management Quota: A certain portion of seats are set aside under the management quota system for applicants to private, independent colleges that permit such admissions.
 Students must pay a "donation" amount in addition to their educational tuition as part of a management quota admission process.

 Law Colleges Accepting State-Level Entrance Exams